Friday 21 May, 2021

 Or, as Jeremy Morgan QC has put it in the latest (December 2020) issue of “Costs Briefing”:

 “The most ambitious [citizenship] case is Silver v Council (T-252/20) a claim launched in April this year in the General Court (the EU court of first instance) by DAC Beachcroft’s London office.
-If wholly successful it would result in all UK citizens alive at Brexit retaining EU Citizenship even if they had ever left the UK.
+If wholly successful it would result in all UK citizens alive at Brexit retaining EU Citizenship even if they had never left the UK.
 The basis of the claim is that under the EU Treaties EU citizenship is the fundamental status of nationals of EU states, that it is a personal right of the citizen which does not lapse upon the withdrawal of one’s State from the EU and cannot be removed without consent or due process.
 There is ample EU authority on the fundamental status of EU citizenship, but its full extent has yet to be examined in the courts.”

 To the best of our knowledge, declination of jurisdiction only very rarely takes place and in circumstances where there is virtually complete overlap between the cases pending before the ECJ and this Court.